 Offers a range of different programmes which are available to study depending on your situation.
 Foundation Degrees, Higher National Certificates (HNC) or Higher National Diplomas (HND) can all be studied at a college or university.
 Higher level and degree apprenticeships are now also available.

 Undergraduate and postgraduate degrees are accessible through higher education institutes such as universities or through distance learning, for example through the Open University or online through massive online open courses (MOOCS).
-You can now also study level 4 and above qualifications at work via a degree or higher apprenticeship.
+As well as studying for professional qualifications at level 4 and above at work, more opportunities are becoming available via a degree or higher apprenticeship in the workplace.

 UCAS is an independent charity providing information, advice and admissions services to inspire and facilitate educational progression.
 UCAS is the central organisation through which applications are processed for entry to Higher Education.
 UCAS services support young people making choices after their GCSEs, as well as those applying for undergraduate and postgraduate courses.